UVA-PCL/sd3-hadoop/README.md

 *  a tool for running the replication alone in `scripts/all-update-files`, which can then be killed by `scripts/kill-update-files`.
    (Java code in sd3.UpdateFiles)

-   The replication implementation assumes it can identify the source of an access to a file based on the IP address and that this IP address is the same as the IP address of the namenode of the cluster from which that access comes.
-To implement a different policy change the utility functions in sd3.SD3Config.
-The code is also hard-coded to assume three clusters in the `main()` of sd3.ReadTrace and sd3.UpdateFiles.

 # Authors